silogen/docs/docs/ref-architecture/Enterprise-AI-Architecture.md

 ### Enterprise AI design principles & key requirements

-Resource Optimization: SiloGen implements intelligent scheduling and workload management to maximize the utilization of underlying hardware (i.e. GPU), minimize idle time, and allocates efficiently based on resource management policies and smart algorithms.Generated value: Directly addresses the objective of optimizing resource allocation and reducing infrastructure costs.
+Resource Optimization: AMD Enterprise AI Suite implements intelligent scheduling and workload management to maximize the utilization of underlying hardware (i.e. GPU), minimize idle time, and allocates efficiently based on resource management policies and smart algorithms.Generated value: Directly addresses the objective of optimizing resource allocation and reducing infrastructure costs.
 Enables running more AI workloads at the same time and accelerates innovation and time to market.

 Resource Elasticity: The platform must dynamically allocate and deallocate compute and storage, resources based on the real-time demands of individual tenant workloads, allowing tenants to scale resources up or down as needed.
 Generated value: It also contributes to cost-effectiveness (pay-for-use) and flexibility, allowing tenants to adapt to fluctuating needs without manual intervention.